AkshayReddy57/Talentica-UI/README.md

 ## Instructions to run locally
 1. Download/Clone the repository
+2. Go to Talentica-UI folder
-2. `npm install` to install npm modules (which will automatically install bower dependencies)
+3. `npm install` to install npm modules (which will automatically install bower dependencies)
-3. Start the server `ng serve`
+4. Start the server `ng serve`
-4. View in browser at `http://localhost:4200`
+5. View in browser at `http://localhost:4200`